dmitry-telegin/cifs-utils/mount.cifs.rst

 listed here, assuming that the cifs filesystem kernel module (``cifs.ko``) supports them.
 Unrecognized cifs mount options passed to the cifs vfs kernel code will be logged to the kernel log.
+The separator overwrite option (sep=) is described below.

 ``mount.cifs`` causes the cifs vfs to launch a thread named cifsd.
 After mounting it keeps running until the mounted resource is